wildarch/mono/experiments/graphalgos/README.md

 - Shortest path
 - Pagerank
 - [Centrality](https://en.wikipedia.org/wiki/Centrality).
 There are different definitions of centrality, we can start with degree centrality.
 Betweenness centrality would be nice as well.
+    edit: pagerank is also a centrality measure.
+Degree centrality is just the degree of each node, trivial.

 Wikipedia has a bunch more listed [here](https://en.wikipedia.org/wiki/Category:Graph_algorithms).
 [Graph Algorithms book by O'Reilly/Neo4J](https://go.neo4j.com/rs/710-RRC-335/images/Neo4j_Graph_Algorithms.pdf) lists some algorithms that are commonly used with graph databases, but only gives code for use with Neo4J.